 Snowy Hydro has sought engagement with a wide range of community and stakeholders as part of the planning and environmental assessment for the Hunter Power Project.
-Our stakeholders include different government agencies, utility and council stakeholders engaged with during the EIS studies.
+Our stakeholders include government agencies, utility and council stakeholders engaged with during the EIS studies.
 Community engagement during the EIS preparation has included:

 - The establishment of a dedicated email address and 1-800 information line.